influxdata/influxdb-client-csharp/Client/README.md

 ## Queries

-For querying data we use [QueryApi](https://github.com/influxdata/influxdb-client-csharp/blob/master/Client/QueryApi.cs#L1) that allow perform synchronous, asynchronous and also use raw query response.
+For querying data we use [QueryApi](https://github.com/influxdata/influxdb-client-csharp/blob/master/Client/QueryApi.cs#L1) that allow perform asynchronous, streaming, synchronous and also use raw query response.

-### Synchronous query
+### Asynchronous Query

-The synchronous query is not intended for large query results because the Flux response can be potentially unbound.
+The asynchronous query is not intended for large query results because the Flux response can be potentially unbound.

 ```c#
 using System;